ljdursi/new-newsletter-page/index.md

         background: /assets/images/slider/people-discussing-indoors.jpg

 about:
+    title:
+        boldText: Newsletter
+        regularText: for research computing decision makers and managers
-    title: What is this about
+    subtitle: What is this about
     description: Research Computing is a tough field that combines the challenges of many disciplines.
 Like academia, we often work with team members who are trainees, not employees; like nonprofits we are called on to enact real changes with ongoing programmes or products while funded only by budgets dependent on multiple short-term grants.
 The newsletter is about the genuinely hard day-to-day work of designing, building and managing R&D computing teams, projects, and software.

 services:
+    title: Topics
+    subtitle: Newsletter
+    description: Feedback from subscribers will greatly shape the topics we cover.
+Likely early topics will be about the following&#58;
     items:
         -   icon: meeting
             title: Hiring